AnwarHemaimat/Code-201-Reading-Notes/Class-01.md

-# A summary of Duckett HTML
+# A Summary Of Duckett HTML

 ![image](https://i.redd.it/m14hlniqyfz41.jpg)